Powerlearnproject/se-day1-assignment-sammy254deche/README.md

 5. **Innovation**: Facilitates the development of new technologies and solutions that drive progress in various fields, such as healthcare, finance, and communication.
 6. **Economic Impact**: Plays a critical role in the growth of the technology industry, contributing to job creation and economic development.

-In a nutshell, software engineering is the backbone of modern technology, driving innovation, efficiency, and quality in software products that we rely on every day.

-Does this give you a clear picture of what software engineering is and why it's important?
-If you'd like to dive deeper into any specific area, let me know!

 Identify and describe at least three key milestones in the evolution of software engineering.